KLSEHB/PASMG/readme.md

 ## 🎯 Abstract

-Fine-tuning pre-trained models has become the mainstream paradigm in software vulnerability detection.
-Compared with traditional methods, pre-trained models can acquire general programming knowledge from large-scale corpora, exhibit stronger generalization in transfer learning scenarios, and achieve competitive performance even in the absence of extensive labeled data.
-However, existing vulnerability detection methods based on pre-trained models still suffer from performance bottlenecks when dealing with complex control flows and long code snippets, mainly due to two reasons: (1) Most pre-trained models have input length limitations, which severely hinder their effectiveness on lengthy code.
-(2) For code with intricate control flows and data dependencies, pre-trained models often struggle to capture the complex internal logic, which impedes their ability to recognize vulnerability-related patterns.
-To address these issues, we propose PASMG, a novel vulnerability detection method based on Acyclic Simplified Control Flow Graph (ASCFG) path encoding and a multi-objective greedy selection strategy.
-Specifically, PASMG first parses the Abstract Syntax Tree (AST) to construct an ASCFG, which preserves only the core control flow of the program and simplifies control flow modeling.
-Then, all feasible paths in the ASCFG are enumerated, and a multi-objective greedy strategy is introduced to select a representative subset of paths by balancing node coverage reward and path length penalty.
-These selected paths are individually encoded using a pre-trained model, concatenated, and finally fed into a multilayer perceptron for classification.
-PASMG outperforms existing state-of-the-art baselines in terms of F1 score and recall, as demonstrated by experiments conducted on three widely used public datasets: Reveal, Devign, and VulCNN.
-Notably, when handling long code snippets (more than 510 tokens), PASMG achieves significant improvements of 27.15% and 61.90%, respectively, showcasing its superiority in analyzing complex code structures.
+Fine-tuning pre-trained models has become the mainstream paradigm for vulnerability detection; however, their effectiveness is still constrained by input length limitations and insufficient semantic comprehension in scenarios involving long code snippets and complex control flows.
+To address these issues, we propose PASMG, which decomposes long code with intricate control flows into multiple shorter linear control flow paths for vulnerability detection.
+Specifically, PASMG first traverses the Abstract Syntax Tree (AST) to construct a Statement-Level Acyclic Simplified Control Flow Graph (ASCFG) that captures the program’s core logic.
+Then, all simple paths from entry to exit nodes are extracted from the ASCFG, and a multi-objective greedy strategy—balancing node coverage rewards and path length penalties—is employed to select K representative paths.
+Finally, path-level semantic features are extracted using a pre-trained encoder, and a hierarchical feature aggregation mechanism is applied to generate global code representations, which are subsequently fed into a classifier for vulnerability prediction.
+We evaluate PASMG on one synthetic dataset SARD, and two real-world datasets (Reveal, Devign), totaling 27,003 vulnerable and 56,409 non-vulnerable samples, against 16 baseline methods: 2 program analysis-driven, 4 non-pretrained deep learning, 7 fine-tuning-based, and 3 prompt-based LLM methods.
+Experimental results demonstrate that PASMG consistently achieves state-of-the-art performance across all three datasets, with F1-score improvements of 3.83%, 3.76%, and 2.49%, respectively.
+Notably, on long code samples, PASMG surpasses the previously best-performing baseline by up to 9.50%, highlighting its superior capability in modeling complex code structures and detecting vulnerabilities.

 ## 🏗️ Project Structure